komascript/third-party-enhancements/README.md

   [`pdflscape`](https://ctan.org/pkg/pdflscape).
 * `setspaceenhanced` — an enhancement to package [`setspace`](https://ctan.org/pkg/lscape).
+* `standardsectioning` — defining the sectioning commands of the standard classes.

 There is also a `build.lua` for `l3build` in the main folder.
 However, this can be used only to do all the checks using: